pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/console/pulumi-button.md

 [![Deploy](https://get.pulumi.com/new/button.svg)](https://app.pulumi.com/new?template=https://github.com/pulumi/templates/javascript)

-To create a "Deploy with Pulumi" button:
+To create a _Deploy with Pulumi_ button:

  1. Include optional template metadata in your `Pulumi.yaml`.
  2. Create a button in Markdown or HTML.